Tuber borchii

 Tuber borchii, known as the whitish truffle or bianchetto truffle, is a small, common species of edible truffle excellent for use in cuisine.

 Taxonomy

-Given its name by Carlo Vittadini from Latin borchii (from von der Borch, the naturalist who described the species in 1780).
+It was given its name by Carlo Vittadini from Latin borchii (from von der Borch, the naturalist who described the species in 1780).

 Description

 It is from 1–3 cm in size and rounded, with a tuber-like appearance, often bony or irregular.
 The exterior is slightly velvety and white at first, and when mature it has a smooth, reddish ochre surface with brown markings.
 It has a compact consistency and, when sectioned, the interior is whitish when young, light ochre or pinkish brown with age.
 A series of white, twisted and branched veins run through the interior.
 Young specimens give off a pleasant smell, but when mature they give off an unpleasant smell reminiscent of kitchen gas.
 The flavor is described by some as garlicky, by others as similar to hazelnuts.

 Seen through a microscope, the spores have an ellipsoidal to rounded shape, measuring 35–55 × 25–40 microns, and are brown in colour.
 The ascii are rather rounded and contain 1 to 4 spores.

 There are many similar species: Tuber asa (with spores shaped like lemons when immature), Tuber oligospermum and Tuber puberulum (which has rounder spores).